 NOTE: Most people have the three required documents in their cars.
 A current Driver's License, current Vehicle Registration, and current Vehicle Insurance Card meet the requirements!

-For the 2014 Spring season, all required documents must be received by DLL no later than February 1, 2014.
-All proof of residency documents must be dated within 3 months of February 1, 2014 to be considered valid.
+For the 2014 Fall season, all required documents must be received by DLL no later than August 15, 2014.
+All proof of residency documents must be dated within 3 months of August 15, 2014 to be considered valid.
 Little League regulations require DLL to verify eligibility and collect proof of residency to verify eligibility to participate in DLL and potentially participate in a Little League All-Star tournament.
 Each family should submit a COPY of the player’s birth certificate and 3 proofs of residency to DLL in ONE of the following ways, listed in order of preference:

 Scan and email copies of your documents, with your player's name clearly written on top, to: